praveen-x/wordle/README.md

-Implementatino of the popular game Wordle in Rust
+Implementation of the popular game 'Wordle' in Rust